|Home Science Kits Support Forums About Us FAQs MSDS Shipping Contact Us|

 FK01 series Forensic Science Laboratory Kits

 The FK01-series Forensic Science Laboratory Kits are the companion kits for our book, Illustrated Guide to Home Forensic Science Experiments: All Lab, No Lecture.
 FK01 kits are currently in stock and available for immediate shipping.
-Orders received by 10:00 a.m. eastern time on any business day normally ship that day.
-Orders received after 10:00 a.m. normally ship the following business day.
+Orders received by 5:00 p.m. eastern time on any business day normally ship the following business day.
+Orders received after 5:00 p.m. may ship the following business day but normally ship the day after.
 We ship to street addresses and PO boxes in all 50 states via USPS Priority Mail, with typical delivery times of 1 to 3 business days.
+Kit prices include shipping.
 No international sales.

 Note: As of 1 June 2013, we are no longer able to accept orders for forensic science kits for delivery to APO/FPO addresses.
 Sorry.